wp-plugins/w4-post-list/readme.txt

 Display Posts (any custom post type), Terms (any custom taxonomy), Users (any role) on Content or Widget Areas by placing a shortcode.
 Select what to show and design how to show it.
 Using the plugin is really easy.
 You will find Tinymce button on post/page editor to quickly inset a list.
 Also, there's a separate page for creating or editing list.

+= List Types =
+* Posts
+* Terms
+* Users
+* Terms & Posts
+* Users & Posts

 Creating a list is just few steps.
-The following options are for `posts` list type.
-There are different option for different type of list.
+There are different sets option for different List Type, following options are available for List Type - `posts`.

-= Build Query =
+= Posts =
 * post type
 * post status
 * post mime type